About the Project

 Application via the Imperial College Registry is not necessary at this stage.

-Applications will be accepted until a suitable PhD candidate is appointed.
+Applications will continue to be accepted until a suitable candidate is appointed and the Scholarship is available to start straightaway.

-Full funding is available to Home and EU students.
+Full funding is available to Home students.
 The funding can also be used to partly support an international student.

 Why not add a message here